Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Results

 \subsection{Discrimination Across Major Occupation Groups}

-Table \ref{table:discrim-occ} reports estimated callback gaps between each demographic group and White men for the full sample (column 1) and separately across the four major occupation groups that account for 94 percent of the audit sample (columns 2 through 5).\footnote{Ads linked to occupations outside these four groups are classified as ``other'' and included in the regressions for columns 2 through 5, but the corresponding estimates are not reported.
-This residual category comprises 76 detailed occupations spanning 17 major occupation groups, and the sample size is insufficient for precise statistical inference.} Column 1 presents estimates from equation (\ref{eq_baseline}).
-Columns 2 through 5 present estimates from equation (\ref{eq_interaction}), with management as the omitted category.
+Table \ref{table:discrim-occ} reports estimated callback gaps between each demographic group and White men for the full sample (column 1) and separately for the four major occupation groups that account for 94 percent of the audit sample (columns 2 through 5).\footnote{Advertisements linked to occupations outside these four groups are classified as \enquote{other} and included in the regressions for columns 2 through 5, but the corresponding estimates are not reported.
+This residual category comprises 76 detailed occupations spanning 17 major occupation groups, resulting in a sample too small for precise inference.} Column 1 presents estimates from equation \eqref{eq_baseline}.
+Columns 2 through 5 present estimates from equation \eqref{eq_interaction}, with management as the omitted category.